sp978077/Gaming_forum/README.md

-# Gaming_forum
+# Gamerzone

-A forum based on sharing gaming strategies and sharing walkthroughs
+A minimalist, fast, responsive website built with a simple, clean UI with the purpose of sharing hundreds of users' computer game strategies and walkthroughs with millions of others who seek guidance on progressing with their particular game mission or story, or quite simply gain knowledge from experienced players to further improve their own gameplay.